MicroEJ/docs/PlatformDeveloperGuide/uiFontCore.rst

 External Resources
 ==================

-The Font Rendere is able to load some fonts located outside the CPU addresses' space range.
+The Font Renderer is able to load some fonts located outside the CPU addresses' space range.
 It uses the External Resource Loader.

 When a font is located in such memory, the Font Renderer copies a very short part of the resource (the font file) into a RAM memory (into CPU addresses space range): the font header.
 This header stays located in RAM until MicroEJ Application is using the font.
 As soon as the MicroEJ Application uses another external font, new font replaces the old one.
 Then, on MicroEJ Application demand, the Font Renderer loads some extra information from the font into the RAM memory (the font meta data, the font pixels, etc.).
 This extra information is automatically unloaded from RAM when the Font Renderer no longer needs them.